TYB-hue/neyala-ai/README.md

-# NEYALA.AI - Smart Travel Planning
+# Nyala - Smart Travel Planning

-NEYALA.AI is an AI-powered travel planning platform that creates personalized itineraries based on your specific needs and preferences.
-Named after one of Sudan's largest cities, NEYALA.AI aims to make travel planning accessible and enjoyable for everyone.
+Nyala is an AI-powered travel planning platform that creates personalized itineraries based on your specific needs and preferences.
+Named after one of Sudan's largest cities, Nyala aims to make travel planning accessible and enjoyable for everyone.

 ## Features